jevontrei/JoelvonTreifeldt_T2A2/README.md

 - [.](#-11)
 - [.](#-12)

-# R1

-Explain the problem that this app will solve, and explain how this app solves or addresses the problem.
+### R1 - Explain the problem that this app will solve, and explain how this app solves or addresses the problem.

-# R2
+hopefully an improvement on myhealthrecord, with a focus on helping the patient / giving them more agency

-Describe the way tasks are allocated and tracked in your project.
+### R2 - Describe the way tasks are allocated and tracked in your project.

-# R3
+.

-List and explain the third-party services, packages and dependencies used in this app.
+### R3 - List and explain the third-party services, packages and dependencies used in this app.

-# R4
+- Imports
+  - flask: micro web framework for
+  - flask_sqlalchemy: ORM for
+  - Psycopg2: driver for
+  - flask_marshmallow: library for serialising and deserialising ...
+  - flask_jwt_extended:
+  - flask_bcrypt:
+  - python-dotenv:
+  - datetime:
+- Insomnia: API client for
+-

-Explain the benefits and drawbacks of this app’s underlying database system.
+### R4 - Explain the benefits and drawbacks of this app’s underlying database system.

-# R5
+PostgreSQL

-Explain the features, purpose and functionalities of the object-relational mapping system (ORM) used in this app.
+### R5 - Explain the features, purpose and functionalities of the object-relational mapping system (ORM) used in this app.

-# R6
+.

-Design an entity relationship diagram (ERD) for this app’s database, and explain how the relations between the diagrammed models will aid the database design.
+### R6 - Design an entity relationship diagram (ERD) for this app’s database, and explain how the relations between the diagrammed models will aid the database design.
 This should focus on the database design BEFORE coding has begun, eg. during the project planning or design phase.

 <!-- how to display mermaid diagram in markdown? -->
 ```